Best Ninja deals in Amazon Prime Day 2025, from air fryers to pizza ovens

 This expert guide includes plenty of tried-and-tested favourites

-The countdown is over, Amazon Prime Day 2025 has finally arrived.
-As ever, there are countless savings across popular brands, including one of my favourites for kitchen appliances, Ninja.
+We’ve entered the final day of Amazon Prime Day 2025 and, as ever, there are countless savings across popular brands, including one of my favourite brands for kitchen appliances, Ninja.

-Whether you’ve got the double stack air fryer on your wishlist, or had your eye on the woodfire outdoor pizza oven for your summer al fresco dining, now’s a great time to make a saving on some of Ninja’s most popular products.
-It’s not just cooking appliances, either; the brand also makes blenders, water bottles, pan sets and more, and these have all been discounted for Prime Day.
+Whether you’ve got the double stack air fryer (was £269.99, now £184.99, Amazon.co.uk) on your wishlist, or had your eye on the woodfire outdoor pizza oven for your summer al fresco dining, now’s a great time to make a saving on some of Ninja’s bestsellers and new-in products.
+It’s not just cooking appliances on sale, either; the brand also makes blenders, water bottles, pan sets, knife blocks and more, and these have all been discounted for Prime Day.

-To help you make the most of the four-day sale, I’ve rounded up all the best Ninja deals that have caught my eye, including plenty of tried-and-tested favourites.
-Along with the IndyBest team of expert deal-hunters, I’ll be updating this page with all the best deals throughout the week, so be sure to check back here throughout the sale for the latest deals.
+To help you make the most of the last day of the sale, I’ve rounded up all the best Ninja deals, including plenty of tried-and-tested favourites.
+Along with the IndyBest team of expert deal-hunters, I’ll be updating this page with all the best deals from the week, so be sure to check back here throughout the sale for the latest deals.

 - Ninja zerostick ceramic pro 5-piece pan set: Was £269.99, now £169.99, Amazon.co.uk